magento/merchdocs/src/sales-channels/asc/product-listing-details.md

 ## Lowest Competitor Pricing

-Displays information about Amazon competitors for the same listing.
+Shows information about Amazon competitors for the same listing.
 This can be used to understand the price positioning of your competitors on Amazon.
-Information displayed includes:
+Information includes:

 - ASIN: The 10-digit Amazon product identifier.
 - Condition: Identifies the condition defined for the listing.